 This explicit format is sometimes inconvenient, so you can use a shorter, more intuitive format.
 This is also a URI, but you need to know only the name of the virtual site (target system), and the storage or job id.
-For example unicore6://SITE/Home/file?protocol=PROTOCOL or shorter
+For example unicore6://SITE/Home/file?protocol=PROTOCOL or shorter u6://SITE/Home/file?protocol=PROTOCOL u6://SITE/1f3bc2e2-d814-406e-811d-e533f8f7a93b/outfile refers to the file "outfile" in the working directory of the given job on the "SITE" target system.

-'''

-u6://SITE/Home/file?protocol=PROTOCOL

-'''